-There has been number of research projects addressing the issue of combining several execution models [19, 20, 4].
+[20, 21, 4].
 These provide reservation-based guarantees where task characteristics are not fully known in advance.
-Furthermore, no commercially available realtime operating system support exist for them.
+Furthermore, no commercially available real-time operating system support exist for them.
 Our approach is to model existing systems, supported by commercial RTOSes, where task attributes are fully known at design time.
-However, [18] aims at modelling real situations through hierarchically modelling different schedulers.
-They cover preemptive and nonpreemptive priority schedulers and do not model static schedulers.
-In fact, the work presented in this paper could extend their more general framework with the ability to model static schedulers.
+However, [19] aims at modelling real situations through hierarchically modelling different schedulers.
+They cover preemptive and non-preemptive priority schedulers and do not model static schedulers.
+In fact, the work presented in this paper could extend their more general framework with the ability to model also static schedulers.